mrdeusvu1t/counting-string-chars/README.md

 ## Task

 1. Analyze the implementation of the "GetCharsCountRecursive" methods in the [ForMethods.cs](CountChars/ForMethods.cs) file.
-Implement "GetCharsCount" static method in the [ForMethods class](CountChars/ForMethods.cs).
+Implement "GetCharsCount" static method.
 See TODO.
 2. Analyze the implementation of the "GetSpaceCountRecursive" method in the [WhileMethods.cs](CountChars/WhileMethods.cs) file.
-Implement "GetSpaceCount" static method in the [WhileMethods class](CountChars/WhileMethods.cs).
+Implement "GetSpaceCount" static method.
 See TODO.
 3. Analyze the implementation of the "GetNumbersCountRecursive" methods in the [DoWhileMethods.cs](CountChars/DoWhileMethods.cs) file.
-Implement "GetNumbersCount" static method in the [DoWhileMethods class](CountChars/DoWhileMethods.cs).
+Implement "GetNumbersCount" static method.
 See TODO.
-4. Analyze the implementation of the "GetCharsCountRecursive" method in the [ForEachWhileMethods.cs](CountChars/ForEachWhileMethods.cs) file.
-Implement "GetCharsCount" static method in the [ForEachWhileMethods class](CountChars/ForEachWhileMethods.cs).
+4. Analyze the implementation of the "GetCharsCountRecursive" method in the [ForEachWhileMethods.cs](CountChars/ForEachMethods.cs) file.
+Implement "GetCharsCount" static method.
 See TODO.
 5. Build a solution in [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/building-and-cleaning-projects-and-solutions-in-visual-studio).
 Make sure there are **no compiler errors and warnings**, fix these issues and rebuild the solution.
 6. Run all unit tests with [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer) and make sure there are **no failed unit tests**.
 Fix your code to [make all tests GREEN](https://stackoverflow.com/questions/276813/what-is-red-green-testing).
 7. Review all your changes in the codebase **before** [staging the changes and creating a commit](https://docs.microsoft.com/en-us/azure/devops/repos/git/commits).